 There is a possibility that neighboring communities already conducted studies which included portions of local streams and stormwater infrastructure surrounding or within the Fort Worth city limits.
 These studies would likely have existing data, plans, or reports that would assist the City with this FMP and reduce the potential for duplicating flood protection efforts.
 There also may be flood protection activities considered or implemented by other agencies that could impact the City.
-In an effort to glean additional information that could benefit the City, letters were sent to neighboring communities and local and regional agencies giving them an opportunity to be involved in the planning process and to provide input pertinent to the City's FMP.
+In an effort to glean additional information that could benefit the City, letters were sent to neighboring communities and local and regional agencies giving them an opportunity to be involved in the planning process and to provide input pertinent to the City's 2016 FMP.
 A total of 29 letters were sent out to communities/agencies.
-The letter is included in Appendix B. The people and organizations that received this letter of inquiry are listed in Table B-1 of Appendix B. Responses from these agencies are also included in Appendix B.
+The letter is included in Appendix B. The people and organizations that received this letter of inquiry are listed in Table B-1 of Appendix B. Responses from these agencies are also included in Appendix B. Additional letters were not sent to communities or agencies as part of the 2021 updated plan.